 - Join the Trocaire College Student Life Facebook group

 - Follow Trocaire College Student Life (@TrocaireStudentLife) on Instagram

 - Read the Stall Street Journal at your next restroom stop on campus

 - Keep an eye out for the digital screens around campus

 - Visit Trocaire’s calendar.

-The Student Association (SA) represents the study body and acts as a liaison with the college administration.
-The SA will oversee all Trocaire clubs and organizations and offer opportunities to be involved on campus.
-The SA encourages student involvement and empowers students to pursue their own interests.
+The Student Government Association (SGA) represents the study body and acts as a liaison with the college administration.
+The SGA will oversee all Trocaire clubs and organizations and offer opportunities to be involved on campus.
+The SGA encourages student involvement and empowers students to pursue their own interests.

-Any current Trocaire College student with a 2.0-grade point average (GPA), in good academic standing for their program is eligible to become an Executive Officer (President, Vice President of Operations, Vice President of Programming, Vice President of Communication, Vice President of Finance) or Representatives At-Large.
+Any current Trocaire College student with a 2.0-grade point average (GPA) and in good academic standing for their program is eligible to become an Executive Officer (President, Vice President of Operations, Vice President of Programming, Vice President of Communication, Vice President of Finance) or Representatives At-Large.

 President: Emily Busch

-Representatives At Large: , Emily Ehlers, Kristin Fisher, Brandon Funderburk, Emily O’Sullivan, Kelsey Piatek, Crystal Pereira-Finley, Shacara Perry, Kelsey Piatek, Ashanti Scott, Morgan Slater, Joshua Zuppinger
+Representatives At Large: Kristin Fisher, Brandon Funderburk, Emily O’Sullivan, Crystal Pereira-Finley, Shacara Perry, Kelsey Piatek, Ashanti Scott, Morgan Slater, Joshua Zuppinger